What is the modified Atkins diet?

 - You should talk with your neurologist and dietitian about how to start the diet and if it's the right decision.

-- Once you do, lab work is usually obtained, and ketone strips are prescribed.
+- Once you decide, lab work is usually obtained, and ketone strips are prescribed.

-- Carbohydrates are limited, and the foods change overnight (making it hard to transition).
+- Carbohydrates are limited (15-20 grams per day) and the foods change overnight (making it hard to transition).

-- Medications are usually left unchanged (and most patients on the modified Atkins diet are also still on some medications).
+- Medications are usually left unchanged (and most patients on the modified Atkins diet are also on some medications).
+If medications are in liquid forms, they are usually changed to tablets to decrease carbohydrates.

 Does it work?